Brownsville Animal Regulation Care Center partially closes

 "When they have white around their eyes to boogers around their nose.
 These are the very first signs that you start seeing in your canines," Martinez said.
 "Texas is currently experiencing for some reason a spike in distemper, so we're seeing that now as well in our local community."

-The shelter is open for cat adoption and intake.
+The shelter is open for cat adoptions and intake.
 The center expects to completely reopen in six weeks.

 News Video